peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat otherValue,
         PeterO.Numbers.EContext ctx);

 Finds the next value that is closer to the other object's value than this object's value.
+Returns a copy of this value with the same sign as the other value if both values are equal.

 <b>Parameters:</b>

- * <i>otherValue</i>: An arbitrary-precision binary float.
+ * <i>otherValue</i>: An arbitrary-precision binary float that the return value will approach.

  * <i>ctx</i>: An arithmetic context object to control the precision and exponent range of the result.
 The rounding mode from this context is ignored.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).

 <b>Returns:</b>

 Returns the next value that is closer to the other object' s value than this object's value.

-<b>Exceptions:</b>

- * System.ArgumentException:
-The parameter <i>ctx</i>
+Signals FlagInvalid and returns NaN if the parameter  <i>ctx</i>
  is null, the precision is 0, or  <i>ctx</i>
  has an unlimited exponent range.